 Ofcom quote Chesterfield’s maximum population coverage as being about 145 thousand, but that includes households which may well be on another transmitter with overlapping coverage.

-For Chesterfield’s channels see Sheffield area channel allocation guide which includes Chesterfield transmitter.
+For Chesterfield’s channels see the Sheffield area channel allocation guide which is reproduced at the bottom of this page.

 For the most up to date channel and power info put the postcode S18 4BT into the Freeview postcode checker, also see Yorkshire region Freeview transmitters.